1914, the people of Paulk Funeral Home have been involved

 his death in 1998.

 On January 1, 2013, Paulk Funeral Home was purchased from the Bostelman family by Jason and Abby Holt.
 Jason began working with the Bostelmans in the summer of 2002.
 Paulk Funeral Home remains a family owned and operated establishment with the same attention to detail set by Mr. Jimmy in 1914.
-The same family tradition of trust is carried out today by Jason and Abby Holt, Donnie Ashley, Anna Brown, Jim Clark, Myron Harper, Jake Jenkins, Helon Love, Anja Mathis, Linda McKenney, Charles Shelton, Valeta Stone, and Caron Wynn.
+The same family tradition of trust is carried out today by Jason and Abby Holt and their staff: Donnie Ashley, Anna Brown, Jim Clark, Myron Harper, Helon Love, Anja Mathis, Linda McKenney, Valeta Stone, Dusty Wilkinson, and Caron Wynn.

 “Our Family serving your Family for over a century”